mayamerch/CSC207-design-project/phase2/src/README.txt

 You can also create a new user as the Organizer.
 (Note there are currently 30 sample user in userFile.ser that were created during our testing)

-Note that if you create an attendee without logging in, to save the new account you have to log in as a user and then log out through the GUI to save it next time you run the program.
+To save all changes made to users (creating accounts, changing VIPS, etc.) you need to log out.
+Closing the program without saving doesn't save changes to users.
+(Events and messages still save) Note that if you create an attendee without logging in, to save the new account you have to log in as a user and then log out through the GUI to save it next time you run the program.